Mostafa-Bkry/Car-Rental-System/README.md

 # Car-Rental-System
-Car Rental System coded in CSharp windows Forms user name is Mostafa Ala password is 212 from database tables
+Car Rental System coded in CSharp windows Forms. user name is Mostafa Ala and password is 212
+(from database tables)